ADirin/DataBase_Solution/Week5_ORM/Lecture_Assignment/ORM_JPA_1:M.md

 }

 ```
+## Annotations Explained
+- @Entity: Marks the class as a JPA entity, meaning it will be mapped to a database table.
+- @Id: Specifies the primary key of the entity.
+- @GeneratedValue: Indicates that the primary key value will be automatically generated.
+- @OneToMany(mappedBy = “department”, cascade = CascadeType.ALL, orphanRemoval = true): Defines a one-to-many relationship.
+The mappedBy attribute indicates that the department field in the Employee class owns the relationship. cascade = CascadeType.ALL means that any operation (persist, merge, remove, etc.) on the Department entity will be cascaded to the Employee entities. orphanRemoval = true ensures that if an Employee is removed from the Department’s list, it will also be removed from the database.
+- @ManyToOne: Defines a many-to-one relationship.
+Each Employee is associated with one Department.
+- @JoinColumn(name = “department_id”): Specifies the foreign key column in the Employee table that references the Department table

 ### Persistence Configuration

+## Setting Up the Database
+Before running the Main class, you need to create the database in HeidiSQL (or any other database management tool).
+Ensure that the database name matches the one specified in your persistence.xml file.
 The persistence.xml file configures the persistence unit and specifies database connection properties.
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>